 My name is James,

 I’m working on I received my PhD in Plant Biology at from Berkeley.
-Obviously I’m interested in plants, farming, saving the world through agriculture, the usual.
+I’m an assistant professor of agronomy, and the co-founder of two start ups.
+Anything posted here is my own opinion and doesn’t reflect the views of any of my various employers, companies, lab minions, etc. Obviously I’m interested in plants, farming, saving the world through agriculture, the usual.
 I started this blog … well partially to keep in touch with friends and family, but mostly because it justified purchasing a web hosting space, and I wanted to have a place to play around with different web applications.
 I hope you enjoy reading, because I’ve enjoyed having the chance to write over the past year.

 For those interested in learning more about me and my research, I try to keep this site up to date with links to my research presence throughout the web.